 Wild ducks do not like predator-infested waters.
-Keep certain inflatable animal toys—alligators, killer whales, snakes, and dolphins—in the pool when you're not using it to scare off ducks.
+Keep certain inflatable animal toys—alligators, killer whales, snakes, and dolphins—in the pool when you're not using them to scare off ducks.
 However, this method does not always work.
 Once the ducks learn that the floating thing is not really a threat, they will come right back.

 2. Invest in a Solar Cover